monoklabs/monok-docs/docs/api.rst

 You will then be able to push your articles from the dropdown menu of any article as such:

 .. image:: images/pushpost.png

+This is also how articles can be pushed automatically to your website once a human edit is complete and submitted.

 Article Text Format
 ---------------------